User Interface Basics

 Visible and Delete

-At the bottom of the Explorer Treeview you have the option to hide and delete items.
+You can hide and delete items at the bottom of the Explorer Treeview.
 To hide an item, select an item and click on the visible button.
-To delete an item, select an item and click on the delete button.
+Select an item and click the delete button to delete it.

 Shapes Panels